woocommerce/woocommerce-blocks/CONTRIBUTING.md

 **Before a minor release** ensure you update:

-> the release last major release branch you're basing this release from (e.g `release/2.5`), chances are you aren’t the last person who released and this branch will be outdated.
+-   The release last major release branch you're basing this release from (e.g `release/2.5`), chances are you aren’t the last person who released and this branch will be outdated.

+-   `git checkout release/2.x` (e.g release/2.5).
+-   `git pull origin release/2.5`

 ### Creating release branches